 - What if I do not wish, for cultural reasons, to shake hands with the officer presiding over the ceremony?

 - FAQs for online students

 To graduate in absentia is to elect to have your degree conferred upon you in your absence, at the ceremony you have been assigned to.
-Your name will appear in the commemorative ceremony programme for that ceremony and your certificate will be sent to the 'Graduation Correspondence Address' that you enter when registering your graduation intentions through the portal.
-Your documents will be dispatched four to six weeks after your ceremony.
+Your name will appear in the commemorative ceremony programme for that ceremony and your certificate will be sent to the 'Permanent Address' that we hold for you.
+Your documents will be dispatched approximately six weeks after your ceremony.

 You should occupy the seat in the Philharmonic Hall that corresponds with the seat number on your admission ticket.
 Your ticket will be clearly marked 'GRADUAND' and will indicate the Row and Seat in which you must sit (e.g. ROW B, SEAT 23).
 Your seat will also be clearly marked.
 It is most important that you do not move from your allocated seat even if there appears to be an empty seat next to you.
 As we expect you to be sitting in your allocated seat, failure to do so will mean that you may be recorded as 'absent' which may result in you being incorrectly admitted to your degree.

 Your guests (if you have any attending) will also have allocated seating, which will be clearly marked on their ticket of admission.